l-koehler/bridgetest/README.md

 You can generate these definitions yourself if you don't want to use ArcticData,
 possibly by using [Minecrafts inbuilt Data Generators](https://wiki.vg/Data_Generators) instead of it.

+This also needs the entity models as .b3d files.
+You can get these by
+downloading Mineclonia, taking all .b3d files that are in that folder
+and pasting them into `~/.local/share/bridgetest/models/` (on linux).

 #### Things that are still missing:

 * Items (and inventory support)